johan-gorter/learn-from-ai/README.md

 # LearnFromAI

+__This project is completely written using AI.
+It is meant to be used for demonstration, not for production__

 LearnFromAI is a production-ready e-learning web application built using .NET Core 8, SQL database, Entity Framework, and Docker.
 The application includes user login functionality and is designed to be run using a devcontainer in Visual Studio Code.

 ## Project Structure